Who is this for?

 - Transfer knowledge from academia to the private, public and not-for-profit sectors, and, in so doing, helps to make Canada a world leader in research and development

-The University of Toronto is a large, complex institution, comprising three campuses, 18 Faculties/Divisions, 88 Departments, and 179 extra departmental units.
-Eligible tri-agency funded research conducted at the following 9 fully affiliated hospitals is counted in the calculation of RSF funding for the University of Toronto ‘system’.
+The University of Toronto is a large, complex institution, comprising three campuses, 18 Faculties/Divisions, 90 Departments, and 179 extra departmental units.
+The University of Toronto also includes the following 9 partner hospitals, and each receives a portion of our RSF funds.

 - Baycrest Health Sciences